bazelbuild/bazel/site/docs/remote-caching.md

 Bazel can use a directory on the file system as a remote cache.
 This is useful for sharing build artifacts when switching branches and/or working on multiple workspaces of the same project, such as multiple checkouts.
-Since Bazel does not garbage-collect the directory, so you might want to automate a periodic cleanup of this directory.
-Enable disk cache as follows:
+Since Bazel does not garbage-collect the directory, you might want to automate a periodic cleanup of this directory.
+Enable the disk cache as follows:

 ```
 build --disk_cache=/path/to/build/cache